leolalopeslobo/Learning_Java/Strings/README.md

- StringsBuffer and StringBuilder can only be intantiated, NO literals involved Strings can be intantiated and through literals
- Even in StringBuffer and StringBuilder the literals will go to the SCP
+ StringsBuffer and StringBuilder can only be intantiated, NO literals involved Strings can be intantiated and also created through literals Even in StringBuffer and StringBuilder the literals will go to the SCP